polkadot-api/polkadot-api-docs/docs/pages/typed/tx.md

 type TxEvent = TxSigned | TxBroadcasted | TxBestBlocksState | TxFinalized
 ```

 The first two are fairly straight-forward.
+Let's see them.

-As soon as the transaction gets signed, `TxSigned` will be emitted and the transaction will be broadcasted by the client. `TxBroadcasted` will be emitted then.
+First of all, the transaction will be signed (exactly the same way as [`sign`](#sign)) and the event `TxSigned` will be emitted.
+As soon as the transaction gets signed, the transaction will be validated aganst the block specified in `txOptions` and, if it is valid, the transaction will be broadcasted and `TxBroadcasted` will be emitted then.
+If the transaction is invalid the observable will error with an [`InvalidTxError`](#invalidtxerror).

 This two events can only be emitted once each:

 ```ts
 type TxSigned = { type: "signed"; txHash: HexString }
 type TxBroadcasted = { type: "broadcasted"; txHash: HexString }
 ```

-Then, as soon as the block is found in a `bestBlock` (or if the transaction is not valid anymore in the latest known bestBlock) the following event will be emitted:
+Then, as soon as the block is found in a `bestBlock` or if the transaction is not valid in one of the best blocks the following event will be emitted:

 ```ts
 type TxBestBlocksState = {